-Samsung often releases an official firmware update via OTA (over-the-air).
+Samsung often releases an official firmware update via OTA (over the air).
 Since this update is rolled out area-wise, it usually takes time to release everywhere.
 Most importantly, not all Samsung phones receive the OTA update right away.
-The regions as well as the network carrier are the main aspects that determine the timeline of your latest Android update.
+The regions and the network carrier are the main aspects that determine the timeline of your latest Android update.

 This makes the users land upon the custom ROMs, kernels, and mods.
 To enjoy and experience the latest Android update, users often install unofficial custom ROMs on their devices.
-However, this is a risky process, and hence, sometimes, they end up bricking their phone, or getting stuck into a boot loop issue.
+However, this is a risky process; hence, sometimes, they end up bricking their phone or getting stuck into a boot loop issue.
 In such a case, the only fix is to install Samsung firmware using Odin.

 This can instantly help you get back to your device.
-To install Samsung firmware using Odin, all you need is a Windows-based computer, Odin tool latest version, and a standard USB cable.
+To install Samsung firmware using Odin, all you need is a Windows-based computer, the Odin tool latest version, and a standard USB cable.
 Yes, that’s it!
-With such simple tools, you can easily recover Samsung phone.
-Before we start the process to install Samsung firmware using Odin, let’s get to know about the Odin tool.
+With such simple tools, you can quickly recover the Samsung phone.
+Before we start installing Samsung firmware using Odin, let’s learn about the Odin tool.

 What is Odin?

-Odin flash tool aka Odin Downloader is a Samsung firmware flashing tool for Windows OS.
-It is used to manually update the Samsung Galaxy device using Official Stock firmware.
+Odin flash tool, aka Odin Downloader, is a Samsung firmware flashing tool for Windows OS.
+It manually updates the Samsung Galaxy device using Official Stock firmware.
 Besides, you can even use Odin to unroot, unbrick, and restore default factory settings on your Samsung phone.
 Moreover, you can also use Odin to manually downgrade or upgrade your device firmware to the latest Android version.

-It is a Windows-based one-click tool that is used by Samsung to install Stock ROM, kernels, CF-Auto-Root and TWRP recovery, etc. that are in the .tar and .tar.md5 format.
+It is a Windows-based one-click tool that Samsung uses to install Stock ROM, kernels, CF-Auto-Root, TWRP recovery, etc., that are in the .tar and .tar.md5 format.
 Initially, the company used this software internally for testing purposes.
 They never officially released it for the end-user.
 However, it was leaked over the internet.
 Now it is actively supported by the Android development community.

-Before we start the process to install Samsung firmware using Odin, you should check if the update has already been sent to your device over-the-air.
+Before we start the process of installing Samsung firmware using Odin, you should check if the update has already been sent to your device over the air.
 You will usually get a notification when an OTA update is available.
 If not, then navigate to Menu > Settings > Software update menu and check the Samsung OTA status.
-If you wish to roll back to the original stock ROM, then follow our easy step-by-step guide on how to install Samsung firmware using Odin Multi Downloader.
+If you wish to roll back to the original stock ROM, follow our easy step-by-step guide on installing Samsung firmware using Odin Multi Downloader.

 Odin Tool Features